radiantlogic-v8/documentation-new/documentation/configuration/identity-views/model-driven-views.md

 You can think of a container as a directory similar to a “directory inside a file system”, where a directory can contain other directories or files.
 However, the comparison should stop there, because a container is an object represented in an identity view.
 When you create a container, you base it on an object that has been extracted/created from a data source and this information is used to populate the entries at run time.
 The container automatically inherits the primary key attribute of the underlying objects.
 You can also expose other attributes that belong to the underlying object into the RadiantOne entries.

-For more information, see [Working with Container Objects](#working-with-container-objects).
+For more information, see: [Working with Container Objects](#working-with-container-objects)

 ### Label